ramochoargv/final/models.md

                                                     })
 ```

+### Train - Test Split
+We split the data into training and testing data 80%/20%.
+We then split the training data again on an 80%/20% split in order to create a tuning set we could use for an ensemble model.

 ### PCA Analysis

 We reviewed our data using PCA analysis with two dimensions.
 These first two dimensions explain 47.1% of the variance in our data.
 There are interesting sections, but the bots and humans are completely inter-mixed.